glpi-project/docdev/source/sourcecode.rst

 Database
 ^^^^^^^^

+This section is in reference to PHP tests only.
+JavaScript tests do not interact with a database or a GLPI server.

 Each class that tests something in database **must** inherit from ``\DbTestCase``.
 This class provides some helpers (like ``login()`` or ``setEntity()`` method); and it also does some preparation and cleanup.